A Dang Good Office Cleanup Day

 - Give your desk a quick clean and tidy at the end of the day.
 Clear the desktop and put away your project work.
 Dust the cleared-off desk and Clean the Screens if needed.

 - Write a sticky note of anything urgent that you need to remember first thing in the morning, like a meeting or check-in with a co-worker.
-Or better still, use that whiteboard.
+Or better still, use that whiteboard or app.

 - Run any computer updates needed overnight.
 Set your computer to reboot automatically, so you don’t have to wait on an update and reboot in the morning.